RedHatQE/polarize/README.md

 --property notes="A personal test run"
 ```

-Here's an example of where you might want to change the xml-config settings for a longer term purpose
+Here's an example of where you might want to change the polarize-config settings for a longer term purpose

 ```
 java -cp ./polarize-0.5.5-SNAPSHOT-all.jar com.github.redhatqe.polarize.configuration.Configurator \